lukibsubekti/s3-reupload/README.md

-Reupload files in existing database to another S3-compatible storage then update the related records in the database.
+Reupload files in existing database to another S3-compatible storage then update the records in the database.

 ## How it works
 1. Read your database (PostgreSQL)